Your feet and ankles are always at risk of injury. Learn why you should choose the best shoes for ankle support over fashionable shoes when possible.

 - Performing stretches to maintain ankle flexibility

-Women should choose supportive shoes over purely fashionable shoes when possible and shop for shoes later in the day, when feet are swollen to their largest size.
+Women should choose the best shoes for ankle support over purely fashionable shoes when possible.
+Additionally, they should shop for shoes later in the day, when feet are swollen to their largest size.
+Check examples here

 Advice for Physically Active People